 Home, Sweet Texas Home

-We are healing our battered hearts and minds out in Burnet, Texas for the next two weeks.
+We are healing our battered hearts and minds out in the Hill Country of Texas for the next two weeks.
 We figured that we probably picked up the coronavirus in one of the three airports we were in on Thursday, or R already had it.
 He was up with a high fever the night before we left Rincon, which has come and gone for the last few days, with a dry cough and sore throat.
 W picked up the fever yesterday . . .
 So the truth may be that we contaminated everyone else in our escape.
 I certainly hope not.

 - The toilet does not flush.
 It is so broken, in fact, that when you try to plunge it, the sink and bathtub gurgle (ick).
 It drains itself, eventually, and when you run the sink water, the toilet bubbles and fills up (eew) from the sink drain.
 B’s family have had multiple plumbers out over the years to try to fix it, to no avail.
 In a Jeff Foxworthy voice, “Yer toilet is so broke, that when you turn on the sink, the toilet overflows.”
 Yep.